gannochenko/generilla/README.md

 Whatever works for you better.

-✅ If there is a `package.json` located next to the `index.js` file of a generator, then after the remote generator is linked, `Generilla` will try to install dependencies automatically.
+ℹ️ If there is a `package.json` file located next to the `index.js` file, then when the remote generator is linked, `Generilla` will try to install the dependencies automatically.

 ### Upgrading a remote generator